 DCC is known as a warm, welcoming, friendly place.
 This is a value we will strive to maintain, even with additional restrictions in the layout and usability of our spaces.
 Even though masks are required and physical distancing maintained, we will find ways to extend a warm greeting.
 We will still offer worship that lifts the heart and teaching that connects our lives with the greater story God is unfolding in and through our lives.
 All this to continue to connect hearts to Christ in our services so that we can see even more people become devoted followers of Christ.

 The health and safety of our children and families have always been, and remains, a top priority.
-As we open with gradual and incremental steps, instead of opening up our DCC Kids ministry, we will begin with a Family Friendly venue located in the Activity Center.
+In January, we will begin with a Family Friendly venue located in the Activity Center.
 Families will be able to sit around tables and children will be provided with fun activity bags.

 Currently, per state mandate, anyone five years of age or older must wear a cloth face-covering in any public building.
 If you are unable for medical reasons to wear a mask, for the safety of others, we want to encourage you, at this time, to continue watching online.
 We’ll keep updating this section as new guidelines are issued.

-Each of our venues will be set up to provide physical distancing by removing rows and keeping three empty seats between groups/or individuals.
+Each of our venues will be set up to provide physical distancing by removing rows and keeping empty seats between groups/or individuals.

 The simple answer is when you are ready.
 We fully support you, understanding everyone’s situation is different.
 As we update you with the reopening of our physical buildings, we ask that you make the right decision for you and your family.
 If you are in a high-risk category, or have a preexisting condition, or live with someone who does, we strongly encourage you to continue joining us online.
 We will continue to offer our excellent services online.